 How much work experience do successful candidates need?
-“There's no set amount.
-We review each application individually and expect to see different paths.
-I might want a little more legal work experience from someone who's a non-law student in order to evidence their commitment to a legal career, and to show they've investigated whether commercial law is for them.
-It doesn't have to be weeks of vac schemes but valuable experiences like attending court or working in a commercial institution in the City or in the service industry.
-We also understand that it is easier for some students to get relevant and interesting work experience than others.
-The key thing is that, whatever level of experience a candidate has, he or she has thought a little outside the parameters of their particular role, for example, considering the commercial aspects of the organisation for which they have worked.
-We like curious individuals!”
+There's no set amount.
+Each application is reviewed individually and different paths are welcomed, though seeing more legal work experience from someone who was not a law student does demonstrate their commitment to a legal career and shows they've investigated whether commercial law is truly for them.
+Valuable experiences like attending court or working in a commercial institution in the City or in the service industry are all relevant, and the firm understands that it is easier for some students to get relevant and interesting work experience than others.
+The key is for candidates, regardless of their level of experience, to have thought outside the parameters of their particular role, for example considering the commercial aspects of the organisation for which they have worked.
+The firm encourages curious individuals!

 Gibson, Dunn & Crutcher LLP